 Reinstall Adobe Application

-If you’re still getting the same GPU acceleration error and nothing has managed to fix it, then you should reinstall the Adobe application you’re using.
+If you’re still getting the same GPU acceleration error and nothing has managed to fix it, you should reinstall your Adobe application.
 This way, if you’ve any corrupt files, then they will be reinstalled.
 Other than that, a fresh reinstall will also reset all the preferences and settings that might be causing this issue.

 Additionally, it also means that you’ll be running the latest and updated version of your Adobe application, which always comes with newer bugs and error fixes.
 Here’s how you can reinstall the Adobe application using Adobe Creative Cloud.